Love Bombing: The Dangerous Red Flag You May Miss

 Why did women answer this as the number one sign of an abuser?
 Why should you be aware of what love bombing is?
 What are some examples of love bombing?
 We’re going to talk about it all.

 Love bombing can be described as “an attempt to influence another person with over-the-top displays of attention and affection.
 We’re not just talking about romantic gestures, like flowers and trips.
 Love bombing invariably includes lots of romantic conversation, long talks about “our future,” and long periods of staring into each other’s eyes.
 It’s the combination of words and deeds that makes love bombing so powerful, especially considering today’s technology.”

-It’s often an early sign you’re dating a narcissist and is a top red flag of further abuse down the road including potential emotional and physical violence.
+It’s often an early sign you’re dating a narcissist or an abuser and is a top red flag of further abuse down the road including potential emotional and physical violence.

 “As soon as any interest is shown by the recruits, they may be love bombed by the recruiter or other cult members.
 This process of feigning friendship and interest in the recruit was originally associated with one of the early youth cults, but soon it was taken up by a number of groups as part of their program for luring people in.
 Love bombing is a coordinated effort, usually under the direction of leadership, that involves long-term members’ flooding recruits and newer members with flattery, verbal seduction, affectionate but usually nonsexual touching, and lots of attention to their every remark.
 Love bombing — or the offer of instant companionship — is a deceptive ploy accounting for many successful recruitment drives”

-In relationships, love bombing is often a trait of a narcissist and is one of the number one red flags of further emotional, physical, and sexual abuse down the road.
+In relationships, love bombing is often a trait of an abuser and/or narcissist and is one of the number one red flags of further emotional, physical, and sexual abuse down the road.